-The phenomenon is complex, and pertains to longstanding structural barriers.
-No single intervention may be effective in impacting change; however, embedding Baby Buddy in clinical practice may be used as a vehicle to facilitate some aspects of the process.
-While digital tools, such as Baby Buddy Cyprus, have the potential to transform AE, effective and motivated antenatal educators are needed in the first place in order to successfully embed digital tools in clinical and community practice.
+While digital tools have the potential to transform antenatal education, effective and motivated antenatal educators are needed in order to successfully embed digital tools in clinical and community practice.
 Baby Buddy can assist in the performance of the educational role by increasing the means (i.e. lack of educational material) and reducing barriers (e.g. physical and linguistic), thus impacting Capability and Opportunity to perform the role in a suboptimal setting and context.
-However, future research and action in the first instance should be directed towards improving the necessary skills to competently perform this role.
+However, action in the first instance should be directed towards improving the necessary skills to competently perform this role.